pontushojer/awesome-linked-reads/README.md

 TELL-seq is based on the technology from [Chen et al. 2020](https://doi.org/10.1101/gr.260380.119) and is commercially available from the company [Universal Sequencing](https://www.universalsequencing.com/).
 The method uses clonaly barcode beads with attacted tagmentases to cut and barcode individual long DNA fragments in solution.
 A second tagmentation is also preformed in solution to introduce a second adaptor.
 The library is sequenced using Illumina sequencing with special setup to sequence the barcode as index 1.

 ### stLFR
 stLFR (single-tube long fragment read) is based on the technology described in [Wang et al. 2019](https://doi.org/10.1101/gr.245126.118) and is commercially available from [MGI](https://en.mgi-tech.com/products/reagents_info/18/).
 The technology uses tagmentation to individually cut-and-hold long DNA fragments in solution.
-The tagmentase-DNA complex is then hybridized and individual wrapped around barcoded beads through the adaptor introduced by the tagmentation.
-The barcode is then ligated to each subfragment before recovery and final library prepration.
-Sequencing is preformed on the DNBSEQ platfroms.
+The tagmentase-DNA complex is then hybridized and individually wrapped around barcoded beads through the adaptor introduced by the tagmentation.
+The barcode is then ligated to each subfragment before recovery and final library preparation.
+Sequencing is performed on the DNBSEQ platforms.

 ### DBS
 Droplet Barcode Sequencing (DBS) is based on the technology described in [Redin el al. 2019](https://doi.org/10.1038/s41598-019-54446-x).
 Long DNA fragments are subjected to tagmentation using Tn5-covered beads to cut, tag and wrap the fragment around the beads.
 The DNA-wrapped beads are then used in emmulsion PCR along with barcoded oligo.
 Within each emmulsion droplet the barcode and tagged fragments are amplified independently and then linked using overlap-extension.
 Barcode-linked fragments are recovered and indexed for Illumina sequencing.